INTRODUCTION TO LITERARY STUDY

 October 19: Library Session

-Using the Artemis or MLA database, search up an article that offers a feminist reading of The Great Gatsby, Goblin Market, Hemingway, Chaucer, or Shakespeare.
+MLA Research: Using the Artemis or MLA database, search up an article that offers a feminist, Marxist, psychoanalytical, or postcolonial, of any of our readings (Hemingway, Rossetti, Shelley, etc.) Read the article and highlight select passages.
 Print out the abstract and bring it to class.

 November 23: No class - happy Thanksgiving!